rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

      Compute rating   : 0.00186
      Compute sorting  : 0.00000

-Data input to the :py:class:`sortingDigraphs.NormedQuantilesRatingDigraph` class constructor (see :numref:`normedRatingGraph` Line 3) are a valid PerformanceQuantiles object *pq* and a compatible list *newActions* of new decision alternatives generated from the same random origin.
+Data input to the :py:class:`sortingDigraphs.LearnedQuantilesRatingDigraph` class constructor (see :numref:`normedRatingGraph` Line 3) are a valid PerformanceQuantiles object *pq* and a compatible list *newActions* of new decision alternatives generated from the same random origin.

 Let us have a look at the digraph's nodes, here called **newActions**.